amachitadze/Photoeditor/GUIDE.md

       - **Framework Preset:** `Vite`
       - **Build Command:** `npm run build` or `vite build`
       - **Output Directory:** `dist`
     - Before deploying, you must add your Gemini API key.
-Go to the **"Environment Variables"** section.
+Go to the **Settings > Environment Variables** section in your Vercel project.
     - Add a new variable with the following details:
       - **Name:** `VITE_API_KEY`
       - **Value:** Paste your actual Gemini API key here.
-    > **Important Note on API Keys:** For security, Vite requires that environment variables exposed to the browser be prefixed with `VITE_`.
-This key will be embedded directly into your application's public code during the build process.
-For a production-grade application with sensitive keys, it's recommended to use a backend proxy to keep the API key secure.
+    > **Important:** The `VITE_` prefix is required.
+This is a security feature of Vite to prevent accidentally exposing sensitive variables to the client-side code.
+Only variables prefixed with `VITE_` will be available in your application.

 5. Click the **"Deploy"** button.
 Vercel will build and deploy your application.
 Once complete, you will be provided with a live URL.